helpme970/bubblejail/README.md

 --tmpfs | --tmp  	              create temporary folder which is deleted after closing the program --pass-lang		  	              pass the language into the sandbox

+... and more but I am to lazy to add them

 +++++++++++++++++++++++++++++++++++++++++

 All bubblewrap command line arguments are supported by bubblejail